 Like all debt solutions, you must weigh up the advantages and disadvantages of an IVA before agreeing to anything.

-We’ve outlined the benefits of an interlocking IVA below so you can make an informed decision:
+We’ve outlined some of the main benefits of an interlocking IVA below so you can make an informed decision:

-The biggest advantage of an interlocking IVA is the ability to reduce your household expenditure.
+The biggest advantage of an interlocking IVA is the ability to better manage your household finances.
+With just one monthly instalment instead of two, you’re less likely to forget to make a payment.

 However, it’s worth noting that although two payments will be merged into one and you’ll only need to pay one set of fees instead of two, the amount of debt owed by both parties won’t change.